debops/debops/docs/defaults-detailed.rst

 Each list entry that defines an APT source can have different forms.

-Simplest entry is a string.
+The simplest entry is a string.
 It does not have any conditions and it will be added to the :file:`/etc/apt/sources.list` file unless it is a duplicate.
 The string should only contain the URL of the APT mirror, the rest will be added automatically according to detected OS distribution and release.
 Example: